yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Storage/MMC-SD.rst

 =======================

-In this example create a "boot" partition of size 400 MiB which can be formatted to vfat type and will store the bootloader binaries.
+In this example create a "boot" partition of size 400 MiB which can be formatted to vfat type and will store the boot loader binaries.

 .. code-block:: console